ahmetb/gen-crd-api-reference-docs/README.md

 - [**Azure Service Operator** supported resources](https://azure.github.io/azure-service-operator/reference/)
 - _[[ADD YOUR PROJECT HERE]]_

+Also some **forks**:

+- [**elastic/crd-ref-docs**](https://github.com/elastic/crd-ref-docs): A fresh re-implementation inspired
+  by this project that supports AsciiDoc.
+Used by Elastic Cloud on Kubernetes API reference docs.

 ## Why

 Normally you would want to use the same [docs generator][dg] as [Kubernetes API